rmanoka/async-scoped/README.md

    `async-std`, `tokio`), and is crucial here.

-3. The `poll` of the `Task` containing the parent `Stream` must not move or drop before completion.
-This should hold even if some other futures in the `Task` panic.
+3. The `poll` of the `Task` containing the parent `Stream` must not move or drop `self` before completion of all spawned futures

+4. The above should hold even if some other futures in the `Task` panic.
+To our understanding, `async_std` assumes a "panic == abort" model, and this somewhat simplifies our concerns here.
+In particular, we _do not wrap_ the spawned futures with `catch_unwind`, and `resume_unwind` in this implementation.

 ## Implementation